anitab-org/mentorship-backend/docs/test-pr-guide.md

 2. Check on Zulip chat if any of the PR's [here](https://github.com/anitab-org/mentorship-backend/labels/Needs%20Testing) are high-priority if the priority is not set already.

-3. If the PR's are not priortized then pick any 1 PR from the list from the link in step 2 to test locally.
+3. If the PRs are not prioritized then pick any 1 PR from the list from the link in step 2 to test locally.

 4. Go to the Issue that PR is fixing and follow the steps to reproduce that issue while you are under the develop branch.